rh-aiservices-bu/insurance-claim-processing/README.md

 ## Introduction

-This repository contains the code, instructions, resources and materials associated with the Insurance Claim Processing lab for OpenShit AI.
+This repository contains the code, instructions, resources and materials associated with the Lab called **Streamlining insurance claims with OpenShift AI**.

 To consult the static version of the instructions, please use [this URL](http://does_not_exist_yet/)